lhqg/selinux_springboot/README.md

 Files with `.so` and `.jar` extensions under the /opt/springboot and /srv/springboot trees will be assigned the *Springboot library* SELinux type.

-Files with `.jks`, `.jceks`, `.p12` or `.pkcs12`extensions placed in a `conf`or `properties` directory under /opt/springboot will be assigned the *Springboot authentication/credentials* SELinux type.
-All files located in a `keys`directory under /opt/springboot will be assigned the same SELinux type.
+Files with `.jks`, `.jceks`, `.p12` or `.pkcs12` extensions placed in a `conf` or `properties` directory under /opt/springboot will be assigned the *Springboot authentication/credentials* SELinux type `springboot_auth_t`.
+All files located in a `keys` directory under /opt/springboot will be assigned this SELinux type.
+You may want to assign this type, using fcontext customizations, to your sensitive files containing authentication data for your Springboot application (passwords, private keys, tokens, ...).
+ Such files can only be read by the Springboot application, deployment tools (Ansible, Puppet, ...) will need specific permissions to create/modify them.
+ (See also boolean `allow_sysadm_manage_springboot_auth_files` below).

-Should you prefer to used a different directory structure, you should consider using SELinux fcontext equivalence rules to map your specifics to the filesystem layout expected in the policy module, using the `semanage fcontext -a -e ORIGINAL CUSTOMISATION` command.
+Should you prefer to use a different directory structure, you should consider using SELinux fcontext equivalence rules to map your specifics to the filesystem layout expected in the policy module, using the `semanage fcontext -a -e ORIGINAL CUSTOMISATION` command.